donRumata03/Conspects/README.md

 Now, when all the desired software is installed, it's time to get used to python scripts for common operations with conspects.

-With the scripts you can:
+What are scripts responsible for:
+- Compile LaTeX source code to PDFs with special settings (latexmk; xelatex)
-- Compile latex source code to PDFs
+- Compile Markdown source code to PDFs with special settings
+- Track changes using git api
+- Distributing changes between commits smartly
+- Commit naming based on folders in which the changes were made
+- Fully automatically perform the actions above and run ``git push`` after that.

+Those things can drastically boost your performance at writing electronic conspects.

 At the moment there are the following script files